MUNComputerScienceSociety/hackathon-ideas/ideas.md

 be built to provide access to as many of these sources of information as possible, making it easier to develop more cohesive applications that integrate naturally into the existing infrastructure.

+> Graduation Progress Tracking

+Keeping track of the requirements a student must fulfill in order to graduate can be somewhat painful due to the strucutre of self-serve and the density of the information in the university calendar.
+Providing students with a simple interface to help them track their progression towards graduating would make it substantially easier to plan for upcoming semesters.
+Software such as this could be extended to automatically populate a set of requirements based on a specified degree type (e.g. [B.Sc, Major in Comp.
+Sci, Minor in Math]), and could also potentially make course suggestions referrencing annual offerings using the API mentioned above.